freenas/freenas-docs/userguide/support.rst

 * `Bug Reporting
   <https://forums.freenas.org/index.php?forums/bug-reporting.7/>`_:
-  use this forum if you think you have found a bug in %brand% and want to discuss it before creating a support ticket.
+  use this forum if you think you have found a bug in FreeNAS® or TrueNAS® and want to discuss it before creating a support ticket.

 * `Hardware
   <https://forums.freenas.org/index.php?forums/hardware.18/>`__: for